Other March pages: Flowers • Birds, insects, frogs and lambs • Weather

 Put your cursor over any photo to see its caption, or click here to see more March tree photos.

-Another garden shrub you can sometimes find in the wild in March is flowering currant, with its pendulous pink flowers.
-Purely a garden plant, but still a key harbinger of spring, magnolia put out its huge flowers in the last week of March 2012 and in a few places in the last week of March 2014, but early April is the more normal time for this.
+Another garden shrub you can sometimes find in the wild is flowering currant, whose pendulous pink flowers appear in the second half.
+Purely a garden plant, but still a key harbinger of spring, magnolia put out its huge flowers in the last week of March 2012 and 2017 and in a few places in the last week of March 2014, but early April is the more normal time for this.
 (In 2016 some magnolia started to flower in late December and then went into suspended animation when January proved cold: some then flowered quite early in March while others waited till April).
 In the same category is kerria japonica pleniflora, a garden plant with button-like yellow flowers sometimes found in semi-wild situations, which properly flowers in April, but sometimes seems to be trying to do so during March.
 Rosemary may also put out blue flowers in March, though often it waits till April.

 On heathland and scrubland, gorse, whose cheerful yellow flowers have slowly been building up all winter, now makes quite a concentrated display.
 The candle-like flower buds of cherry laurel also continue to lengthen, and by the end of the month they are 6-7 centimetres tall.
-(In 2014 they were starting to flower at the month's end: in 2016 some had been in flower since early January and continued to do so patchily until mid to late April).
-These distinguish cherry laurel from the otherwise very similar-looking rhododendron, which also produces more conventional, bulb-shaped flower buds in March.
+(In 2014 and 2017 they were starting to flower at the month's end: in 2016 some had been in flower since early January and continued to do so patchily until mid to late April).
+These distinguish cherry laurel from the otherwise very similar-looking rhododendron, which also produces more conventional, bulb-shaped flower buds in March and sometimes also some new foliage.

-Though April is the main month when shrubs and trees spring into leaf, the process makes a start in March, and indeed on some plants has got going as early as January.
-The appearance of leaves on cherry plum once the blossom fades is mentioned above.
+Though April is the main month when shrubs and trees spring into leaf, the process makes a start in March, and indeed on some plants has got going earlier in the winter.
+The appearance of leaves on cherry plum once the blossom fades, as well as the occasional early blackthorn foliage, is mentioned above.
 Other plants in leaf in March include privet and buddleia.
-Both retain some of its foliage in winter and now add more: on garden privet (the kind found in garden hedges) this process is usually under way when the month starts, while on wild privet (narrower leaves) it starts as the month progresss.
+Both retain some of its foliage in winter and now add more: on garden privet (the kind found in garden hedges) this process is usually under way when the month starts, while on wild privet (narrower leaves) it starts as the month progress.
+Buddleia has had small new leaves since shedding its previous year's foliage in October: these grow during March to full size.

 Honeysuckle also has clusters of new leaves, having put out leaf shoots as early as December: it can be quite a surprise to see these in the middle of otherwise bare woods.
 The tentative small leaves that appeared on elder in January increase in size as March goes on.